 R-410A and Fractionation | Rheem Heat Pump Troubleshooting

 Another problem that can develop with a refrigerant leak in newer systems that use R-410A is fractionation.
 R-410A is a blended refrigerant comprised of two different refrigerants.
-It is considered a near azeotrophic but is still a zeotrophic refrigerant.
+It is considered a near-azeotropic but is still a zeotropic refrigerant.
 Okay, I know most people are scratching the backs of their heads right about now so I will explain this.
-An azeotrophic refrigerant is a single refrigerant while a zeotrophic refrigerant is a blend of two different refrigerants.
-Under the right conditions the blended refrigerant can separate and become fractionized from one of the blends to the other.
-This is why specific procedures must be followed when charging a system with a zeotrophic blended refrigerant.
+An azeotropic refrigerant is a single refrigerant while a zeotropic refrigerant is a blend of two different refrigerants.
+Under the right conditions, the blended refrigerant can separate and become fractionized from one of the blends to the other.
+This is why specific procedures must be followed when charging a system with a zeotropic blended refrigerant.

 Finding the Problem | Rheem Heat Pump Troubleshooting

 The first thing that is done is recovering any refrigerant in the system.
 The next thing is to pressurize the system with nitrogen.
 There are different methods however this is my favorite because I’ve had a very high success rate at fixing leaks using this method.
 Then the entire system is thoroughly checked with soap bubbles and listening for a leak.
 I’ve found a lot of refrigerant leaks in heat pumps with the accumulator.
 However, it is possible the leak is somewhere else.
 Once the leak or leaks are found then a repair can be made.
 Most of the time it can be done right away.
 However, if there is a bad leak in a coil sometimes the whole coil needs to be replaced.
 It depends on where the leak is located.